 EPNOE Research Roadmap

-The polysaccharides will be at the central point of the world of tomorrow for food, materials, medicine and fuels.
+Polysaccharides will be at the central point of the world of tomorrow as a transition to sustainable technologies is crucial for the future of humanity.

-- The emergence of a bio economy that increases the contribution of bio based products.
+1) The emergence of a bio economy that increases the contribution of bio-based products;

 Karin Stana Kleinschek